|| DINESH VAZIRANI |

 || NEW YORK|

 Anu Nanavati is a specialist in modern and contemporary Indian art and jewellery.
 In 2004, she established Saffronart's New York office, and has headed it since.
 Anu has led Saffronart's expansion and consolidation in the United States,

-and has been instrumental in developing Saffronart's biannual jewelry auctions, launched in 2008.
-Prior to this, Anu was the production manager for Mimi So, Inc., a fabricator of fine jewelry.
+and has been instrumental in developing Saffronart's biannual jewellery auctions, launched in 2008.
+Prior to this, Anu was the production manager for Mimi So, Inc., a fabricator of fine jewellery.
 Anu has a Bachelor's degree in Business

 Administration from Richmond College, where she majored in Marketing with a minor in English Literature, as well as a certification from the Gemological Institute of America.